 In 1997, Pennsylvania initiated the Regional Homeless Assistance process in order to increase capacity and resources in applying for federal funding to address homelessness throughout Pennsylvania’s rural counties, known as the “balance of the state”.

-In Western PA, this process began with the formation of two separate regional CoCs–Northwest PA and Southwest PA.
+In Western PA, this process began with the formation of two separate regional CoCs–Northwest (NW) PA and Southwest (SW) PA.
 Each region established a regional housing committee with representatives of local entities involved in housing and homeless services.
 In 2013, the Northwest PA and Southwest PA CoCs began a process to formally merge, which was approved by HUD in February 2015.

-Due to its expansive size, the CoC has maintained its regional structure with some functions of the CoC carried out by the NW Housing Coalition and the SW RHAB.
+Due to its expansive size, the CoC has maintained its regional structure with some functions of the CoC carried out by the NW RHAB and the SW RHAB.

 Each regional housing committee maintains its own unique structure and operations but do share common responsibilities.

-Providing input for the prioritization of the region’s needs, including recommendations to the CoC Board for CoC funding and to state and local government ESG recipients for allocating ESG funds;
+Providing input for the prioritization of the region’s needs;

 Assisting with identifying additional resources available for homeless households, as well as gaps in supports and services; and